Causal Judge Evaluation: Calibrated Surrogate Metrics for LLM Systems: Experiments

 \section{Experiments}

 We evaluate CJE on a large-scale benchmark.
 We initially expected doubly robust methods to dominate by combining logged data with fresh draws.
 Instead, we found two surprises: (i) OPE fails catastrophically even after weight stabilization boosts ESS above 90\%, and (ii) DR provides no advantage over Direct under low overlap, effectively reducing to the outcome model alone.
-These findings motivated the CLE diagnostic, which explains why high ESS is insufficient.
+These findings motivated the CLE bound and its TTC/AB diagnostics, which explain why high ESS is insufficient.